spencerwozniak/spencerwozniak/README.md

 ### 👨🏻‍💻 **Who I Am**

-> “Whatever you do, do it all for the glory of God.” — 1 Corinthians 10:31
+> “Behold the handmaid of the Lord; be it unto me according to thy word.” — Luke 1:38

 - **Catholic Christian.**
-  My work is grounded in the conviction that truth is not invented but received, and that technology should serve the human person.
+  Everything I build — every system, model, and line of code — is offered through the hands of Mary to Christ.
+My work is grounded in the conviction that technology should uphold the dignity of the human person — reflecting the goodness, truth, and beauty of the Holy Trinity.

 - **From clinic to code.**
-  My background spans clinical care, academic research, and AI systems engineering.
-I’ve worked with patient data, EHR workflows, and real-world operational bottlenecks.
+  My background spans clinical care, academic research, and AI engineering.
+Working closely with patients and EHR systems, I realized how deeply people suffer from broken software and poor design.
 That experience now shapes how I design technical architectures, integrations, and automation pipelines that reduce administrative load and strengthen organizational mission.

 - **Founder & engineer.**
   Today I run a B2B software studio called Serelora, where we custom web applications, automated tools and AI systems to help businesses save time, serve their customers, tell their story, and grow with purpose.